 Montana has no sales tax at either the state or local levels.

 It does, however, allow for resort and local option taxes as a funding source for some communities.
 The fundamental idea behind resort taxes is to allow places with high numbers of visitors, but relatively few residents, to finance local infrastructure costs without overburdening local citizens.
-The maximum rate of the resort tax is 3 percent and at least 5 percent of the revenue must offset property taxes.

 Personal and real property taxes

-The Property Assessment Division of the Montana Department of Revenue is responsible for administering Montana's property tax laws, including the valuation and assessment of real and personal property throughout the state for property tax purposes.
+The property assessment division of the Montana Department of Revenue is responsible for administering Montana's property tax laws, including the valuation and assessment of real and personal property throughout the state for property tax purposes.

 The amount of property tax owed is not determined solely by the property's value.
 The property's value is multiplied by a tax rate, set by the Montana Legislature, to determine its taxable value.
-The taxable value is then multiplied by the mill levy established by various taxing jurisdictions -- city and county governments, school districts and others.
+The taxable value is then multiplied by the mill levy established by various taxing jurisdictions -- city and county governments, school districts, and others.

 The state does offer, however, a variety of property tax relief and exemptions.